Are You In The Free Zone?

 Free Zone – What is it?

 Google’s Free Zone is partnering up with mobile carriers around the world to offer free mobile services (Google Search, Google Plus, Gmail).
 No data subscription is required, and the free zone service will work with most mobile phones.
-Surf all you want (unlimited), when you want – absolutely free.
+Surf any website you want (unlimited), when you want – absolutely free.

 Even better, there is no data limit when using free zone!
 All clicks are free within Google’s search pages as well as unlimited use of Gmail and Google Plus services.
 Keep in mind, that clicks that lead outside of Google’s search results pages will receive a warning that fees will be incurred.
 The same applies to Gmail and Google Plus products.
 However, all clicks made within the Google results pages are of course, free.